d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 ```
 #### Exploitation

-To make our exploit work we need to meet certain conditions:
+To make our exploit work we need to:

 + Set a new username and password.
 + Approve our user
 + Transfer enough  funds to join  the club

 We need to build a smiliar exploit justt like before.The exploit add a username 'd3' and set password as dog@1, approve the user and enough funds to join the club, now we can login with that credentials to chainsawclub.

+> Exploit code on my github repo

 ###### Root Shell